 With the annuity option you must consider factors such as life expectancy, retirement income needs, credit quality, inflation, convenience, taxes, estate planning and you need to run a full cost comparison with the lump sum option.

-- Current Income Needs- Maybe your monthly income needs are met and you could invest that lump sum for future use or for your estate plan.
+- Current Income Needs- Maybe your monthly income needs are met and you could invest that lump sum for future use or for your family's legacy?

 - Taxes-If you opt for a lump-sum payout, one option could be to roll it over to a traditional IRA and continue to defer taxes.
 If you take a lump sum and don’t roll it over, you’ll pay a large, single tax bill.